Firearms Training Specialist Promoting

 Train with a certified rifle and pistol coach and highly qualified tactical firearm instructor who is an advocate of individual firearms ownership rights, and is equally concerned with the responsibility associated with those rights.

 2013: Illinois Concealed Carry is now law.
 My course curriculum and my instructor credentials have been approved.
 We are only teaching our full 16-hour, state approved course.
 I'm sorry to say but we cannot give you credit hours for any previous firearm training, nor will we accept a military DD-214 as proof of service.
 The amount of liability placed upon the instructor's to verify these documents is staggering.
-It has also been brought to our attention by investigators at the VA that there are a lot of fraudulent DD-214's in circulation so we cannot assume the risk.
+It has also been brought to our attention by investigators we personally know at the VA that at least 60% of the DD-214's in circulation are fraudulent so we cannot assume the risk.

 During 2012, Pete obtained several more instructor ratings.
 One was for Dynamic Force of Force Air-soft Instructor.
 We ran two DFOF courses in 2012 and they were immensely popular and successful.
 We will be running several of these classes annually from this point on.
 Our extremely realistic DFOF scenarios are the closest a student will ever come to facing a deadly force encounter without actually having to experience one first-hand.
 We strongly recommend this course to anyone who is in law enforcement, works security, or is a civilian CCW holder.